What is endometriosis?

 Are all laparoscopic surgeries the same?

-In short, no. The expertise of the surgeon is crucial not only for accurately diagnosing endometriosis but also for treating it effectively.
+In short, no. The surgeon’s expertise is crucial not only for accurately diagnosing endometriosis but also for treating it effectively.
 Expertise in this field is gained by treating a large number of patients with endometriosis.

 Surgical skill is particularly significant in treating endometriosis-related infertility, as the success rates of pregnancy following endometriosis surgery can vary considerably among surgeons.